California Harassment & Discrimination Lawyers

 Contact Davtyan Law Firm for Legal Help

-If you have been fired from your job or otherwise harassed, bullied or discriminated against at work because of your membership in a protected class, you need lawyers that can properly handle your case.
-With a knowledgeable employment law attorney on your side, you may be able to open a discrimination case against your employer and recover compensation for lost wages, benefits and other damages.
-Protect your rights, call the lawyers at Davtyan Law today!
+If you have been fired from your job or otherwise harassed, bullied or discriminated against at work because of your membership in a protected class, you need discrimination lawyers that can properly handle your case.
+With a knowledgeable team of discrimination lawyers on your side, you may be able to open a discrimination case against your employer and recover compensation for lost wages, benefits and other damages.
+Protect your rights, call the harassment & discrimination lawyers at Davtyan Law today!